 I am an Assistant Professor at the Department of Clinical, Neuro and Developmental Psychology of the Vrije Universiteit in Amsterdam, where I teach several courses within the field of neuropsychology.

 In 2016 I finished my Ph.D. research on emotional processes in cocaine addiction, which resulted in a dissertation titled: Are cocaine users too sensitive?
-Since then I have been involved in a number of different research projects, ranging from studies on the neural correlates of emotion dysregulation in ADHD to the development of working-memory related interventions to treat alcohol and nicotine use disorder.
+Since then I have been involved in a number of different research projects, ranging from studies on the neural correlates of emotion dysregulation in ADHD and the development of working-memory related interventions to treat alcohol and nicotine use disorder to studies focused on identifying sex (and gender) differences in the (neuro)pathology and treatment of substance use disorders and ADHD.